-- In order to comply with new Massachusetts regulations preventing the disposal of food waste in landfills, Ahold sought a way to beneficially reuse unsalable organic material form their grocery stores throughout the New England region, resulting in the development of an anaerobic digester.
+In order to comply with new Massachusetts regulations preventing the disposal of food waste in landfills, Ahold sought a way to beneficially reuse unsalable organic material from their grocery stores throughout the New England region, resulting in the development of an anaerobic digester.

-- Biogas produced fro the anaerobic digestion process powers a 1.1 MW generator, providing renewable energy to power the distribution center.
+Biogas produced for the anaerobic digestion process powers a 1.1 MW generator, providing renewable energy to power the distribution center.

 The facility reduces Ahold’s food waste to landfill by 25,000 tons annually.

 The PRO plan produces 30% of the distribution center’s electricity.

 Dennis Group was able to secure $1.3 MM in energy efficiency rebates and grants for the project.

 Dennis Group completed a master planning study for the layout of a grass roots facility to be built in Las Vegas.
 The scope of the project included:

 Developing a design basis for the new facility in terms of production and process system capacities